sammyne/mastering-ethereum/chapter03-ethereum-clients/README.md

 #### Advantages

 - No syncing and almost no data on disk; you mine the first block yourself
-- No need to obtain test ether; you “award” yourself mining rewards that you can use for testing
+- No need to obtain test ether; you "award" yourself mining rewards that you can use for testing
 - No other users, just you
 - No other contracts, just the ones you deploy after you launch it